palewire/californiacivicdata.org/_posts/2021-06-29-hello-archive-org-storage.markdown

 The change was achieved by developing a new upload tool for the [Django web framework](https://www.djangoproject.com/).
 We call it [django-internetarchive-storage](https://github.com/california-civic-data-coalition/django-internetarchive-storage).
 It makes sending files to Internet Archive as easy as writing a couple lines of [Python code](https://en.wikipedia.org/wiki/Python_(programming_language)).

-All it takes is adding our custom file field to your database table.
+All you need to do is add our custom file field to your database table.
 Like this:

 ```python
 from django.db import models